-The only difference between axis coordinate and the value for that coordinate, from the data point of view, is that the axis coordinates are independent while the data values are dependent on these coordinates.
+The only difference between axis coordinate and the value for that coordinate is that the axis coordinates are independent while the data values are fully functionally dependent on these coordinates.

 Therefore, we can afford (from the data point of view) to treat them equally, which is one of the biggest advantages of a data cube.
 We can browse the data cube by filtering the axis coordinates and the data values in the same way.
 This enables a client for example to slice the time axis of a light curve (coordinates) within an interval and the magnitude axis (values) within another interval using the same algorithm.